warpdotdev/docs/features/notifications.md

 ## Troubleshooting Notifications

+{% tabs %}
+{% tab title="macOS" %}
 Warp requires two distinct notification settings to work.
 Mac system settings found in `Mac > System Preferences > Notifications & Focus` and Warp app settings found in `Settings > Features` must both be enabled for Notifications to show.
 If you have Notifications enabled in the system and Warp, but you still aren't receiving desktop notifications, try the following:
 * Make sure that you are navigated away from Warp when you expect to receive the notification.
 * Make sure the **Do not Disturb** mode is turned off in `Mac > System Preferences > Notifications > Notifications & Focus > Focus`.
 * Go to `Mac > System Preferences > Notifications & Focus > Notifications` and select Warp in the list.
 Make sure either banner style or alert style notifications are selected, then quit and restart Warp.
 * To get the MacOS notification prompt to show again for Warp, run `defaults delete dev.warp.Warp-Stable Notifications`, then restart Warp and toggle on the `Settings > Features > Receive desktop notifications from Warp`.
+* Once all of the above is done, please Restart MacOS to apply the changes and that should help with restoring notifications in Warp.

+{% endtab %}

+{% tab title="Linux" %}
+Warp requires two distinct notification settings to work.
+Linux system settings (found in something like `Settings > Notifcations > Warp`) and Warp app settings found in `Settings > Features` must both be enabled for Notifications to show.
+If you have Notifications enabled in the system and Warp, but you still aren't receiving desktop notifications, try the following:
+* Make sure that you are navigated away from Warp when you expect to receive the notification.
+* Make sure the **Do not Disturb** mode is turned off.
+* Go to `Settings > Notifications` and select Warp in the list.
+Make sure notifications are turned on, then quit and restart Warp.
+* Once all of the above is done, please restart your machine to apply the changes and that should help with restoring notifications in Warp.

+{% endtab %}
+{% endtabs %}

 Please reach out to us on [Discord](https://warp.dev/discord) or [GitHub](https://github.com/warpdotdev/Warp/issues) if any other issues.
-* Once all of the above is done, please Restart MacOS to apply the changes and that should help with restoring notifications in Warp.